mimlowe/favorite-pokemon/README.md

 ### State Management

 The application uses a simple [zustand](https://github.com/pmndrs/zustand) store to manage the state of the app.
-The store is used to store information submitted by the user, as well as Pokémon data fetched from the Pokémon API.
+The store is used to save information submitted by the user, as well as Pokémon data fetched from the Pokémon API.

+It uses the `persist` middleware to save the store to `localStorage`.
 This allows the app to maintain a persistent state when revisiting the page.